warrenelder/warrenelder.github.io/source/_posts/Predicting-Survival-on-the-Titanic.md

 actions: false
 ---

 A common introduction to Kaggle competitions is to analyse the Titanic dataset to understand why certain people aboard perished, and others did not.
-I recently shared my attempt on {% link Kaggle https://www.kaggle.com/warrenelder/titanic-survival-prediction [external] [title] %}, but you can read my Rmarkdown report here too.
+I recently shared my attempt on {% link Kaggle https://www.kaggle.com/warrenelder/titanic-survival-prediction [https://www.kaggle.com/warrenelder/titanic-survival-prediction] [Titanic: Survival Prediction] %}, but you can read my Rmarkdown report here too.
 <!-- more -->